agusdmb/gh-notify/README.md

 We hope that you find gh-review helpful in streamlining your PR review process.
 Please don't hesitate to open an issue or submit a pull request if you encounter any problems or have suggestions for new features.

+---

+# draft

+it will only fetch prs from the current repo it will change your branch when doing a diff